DeFiChain-Wizard/core-library-frontend/docs/README.md

 # DeFiChain Wizard Core Library

-This library can be used to access and retrieve certain data that should be available from within the UI.
+This library can be used to access and retrieve certain wallet data that should be available from within the UI.

+It can also send a custom transaction to the DeFiChain.

 # Installation